lightstep/terraform-lightstep-aws-dashboards/modules/ecs-dashboard/README.md

-# Lightstep AWS ECS Dashboard
+# Cloud Observability AWS ECS Dashboard

-This module provisions a Lightstep dashboard for Amazon ECS.
+This module provisions a Cloud Observability dashboard for Amazon ECS.